 , week of

-Common Core State Standards: Reading closely what a text says explicitly and to make logical inferences from it; integrating information presented in different media or formats to develop a coherent understanding of a topic.
+Common Core State Standards: Reading closely what a text says explicitly and to make logical inferences from it; citing specific textual evidence when writing or speaking to support conclusions.

 Pablo Picasso’s 1955 painting of a harem, “Women of Algiers (Version O),” has sold for $179.4 million — the most ever paid for a work of art at an auction.
 At least four telephone bidders competed for the cubist masterpiece at the New York salesroom of the Christie’s auction house.
 The previous record for a single artwork was $142.4 million for Francis Bacon’s “Three Studies of Lucian Freud.”
 The record before that was $120 million for Edvard Munch’s famous “Scream” painting.
 Neither the seller nor the buyer of the record-setting Picasso has been identified.
 When record prices are paid for artworks, it always prompts discussion about other things that amount of money could be used for.
 In the newspaper or online, read about a problem facing your community or the nation.
 Then use what you read to write a poem, rap or rhyme describing what you would do about the problem “If I Had $179 Million…” Read poems aloud and discuss.
 Which poems were most effective calling attention to the problem?

 Common Core State Standards: Demonstrating understanding of figurative language; applying knowledge of language to understand how language functions in different contexts.